Spreadboard/spreadBoardCore/README.md

 # Documentation

 Coming soon
-The [rete docs](https://rete.js.org/#/docs) could be helpful, but there might be differen
+The [rete docs](https://rete.js.org/#/docs) could be helpful, but there might be usage-differences

 # License